google/trillian-website/content/schedule/witness.md

    * Witnessing & ArmoredWitness overview - Martin Hutchinson
    * Using TamaGo to build the ArmoredWitness - Andrea Barisani
    * Firmware Transparency for the ArmoredWitness - Al Cutter
-   * End-to-end ecosystems - Fillipo Valsorda
+   * End-to-end transparency from logging to monitoring - Fillipo Valsorda

 ---